LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 #.
 Access modifiers apply to methods:

-   a. ``private`` methods as those that are NOT useful outside of the class but
+   a. ``private`` methods are those that are NOT useful outside of the class but
       contribute internally to helping the class behave as desired or expected.
    b. ``public`` methods contain code that other classes need to use when they
       implement the class containing those methods.
 Make methods ``public``